-Fragment of wall painting with a flying Eros
+Fragment of a wall painting depicting a flying Eros or Cupid

 Early Fourth Style, ca. 50 CE

-Gift of Dr. Eli Borowski, in the name of his son Zeev Reuven
+Gift of Dr. Eli Borowski, Jerusalem, in memory of his son, Zeev Reuven

 Accession number: 73.21.54